KernelCrap/win-image-crawler/README.rst

 What does it do?
 ================
-As it is, the problem is given a place to start, then it will do the following:
+As it is, the program is given a place to start, then it will do the following:

 1. Download the given page and parses it.
 2. Loops through all images on the page.